finbox-in/finbox-in.github.io/docs/middleware/react-native.md

 # FinBox Lending: React Native

-FinBox Lending SDK is a drop-in module that can add a digital lending journey to any mobile application.
+FinBox Lending React Native SDK is a wrapper around the Web SDK which helps add a digital lending journey to any mobile application.

 ## Setting up the bridge